Syed Modi: Memorial tournament

 After Modi's death, a badminton tournament was constituted in his memory.
 The All India Syed Modi badminton championship was hosted each year in Lucknow, which turned into "Syed Modi International Challenge" in 2004, and starting December 2009 it would turn into "Syed Modi Grand Prix", organized by Badminton Association of India.
 This event later transformed to Super 300 level tournament in the newly introduced BWF World Tour format since 2018 under the name of "Syed Modi International" and since 2020 as the Syed Modi India International".
 The Railways of which he was an employee, opened the Syed Modi Railway Stadium and auditorium at his native place, Gorakhpur.

-Movie
+Movie and TV Series

 Actor and director Dev Anand made a thriller movie based on the murder of Modi.
 Sau Crore was released in 1991 with the role of Modi being played by Raman Kapoor.
 The movie was a surprise hit at the box office.

-A new ZEE5 web series Chargesheet is based on the sensational murder of Syed Modi.
+A 2020 ZEE5 web series The Chargesheet: Innocent or Guilty is based on the sensational murder of Syed Modi, though it does not officially acknowledge so, where the characters of Table Tennis player Shiraz Malik, his wife Antara Dixit, politician Ranveer Pratap Singh and his wife Chitrangada Singh prime-facie very apparently resemble Badminton player Syed Modi, his wife Amita Singh, then Amita Modi, Sanjay Sinh and his wife Garima Singh.